dpazj/srad/README.md

 ## Overview

-Srad aims to make it easy as possible to build reliable, fast, and resource efficient Sparkplug B Edge Nodes and Applications with minimal overhead.
+`srad` aims to make it easy as possible to build reliable, fast, and resource efficient Sparkplug B Edge Nodes and Applications with minimal overhead.

 ## Getting Started